w3c/wai-tutorials/source/carousels/styling.html.erb.md

 wcag_success_criteria:
 ---

-The styling of the carousel can have a huge impact to usability and accessibility.
+The styling of carousels has a huge impact to usability and accessibility.

-## Item styling
+## General Styling

-Apply a suitable layout to the carousel items without JavaScript to ensure that the content is available in situations when JavaScript is not available.
+Ensure that the carousel content is readable in situations when JavaScript is not available, to improve the robustness of your website.

-In the following example a semi-transparent background color is used in the heading and the description text to guarantee that the text is readable when placed on top of the image.
-(See [Design/Contrast](/design/contrast.html).)
+In the following example the carousel is styled as three individual items in the normal page flow.
+A semi-transparent background color is used for text containers to guarantee readable contrast when placed on top of the image.
+(See [Design/Contrast](#).)

 {::nomarkdown}
 <%= sample_start %>